rzabolotin/de_zoomcamp_2023_project/README.md

 ## Project description and dataset
 There is a platform [culture.ru](https://pro.culture.ru/new/api/documentation/export) with API.
 It contains information about events in the field of culture for the period from Jan 2021 to March 2023.
-In this project I used this data and made an ETL pipeline for it.
+In this project I use this data for making ETL pipelines, moving data to data warehouse and visualization.
-In this project I've made data warehouse with data from this API, and made data visualization with it.

-The main goal of this project is to get experience in data engineering and data visualization.
+The main goal of this project is to get hands-on experience in data engineering.
 The secondary goal is to find main trends in the field of culture in Russia.

 ## Clouds